K-Kazum1/k-kazum1.github.io/_posts/2025-04-18-DQN-spline.markdown

 1. **Resolution problems**: Too few points and your agent can't make fine adjustments; too many and learning becomes inefficient
 2. **No knowledge transfer**: Learning that an action is good doesn't tells the agent whether a similar action would also be good
-3. **Curse of dimensionality**: Discretizing multiple continuous actions leads to combinatorial explosion
+3. **Curse of dimensionality**: Discretizing multiple continuous actions leads to combinatorial explosion (more on this in next post!)

 <div class="yonaka-quote-custom"
      data-image="/assets/images/characters/yonaka-confused.png"